-When nonprofit organizations — the “doers” in Russell Mawby’s phrase — asked to join the Council of Michigan Foundations, the CMF Board did not want to give up the privacy and the ability to talk as peers about grantmaking issues that they held by being CMF members.
+When nonprofit organizations — the “doers” in Russ Mawby’s phrase — asked to join the Council of Michigan Foundations, the CMF Board did not want to give up the privacy and the ability to talk as peers about grantmaking issues that they held by being CMF members.
 They could easily have simply said no. Instead, they listened to the voices of the nonprofits and in 1989 established a new program called “Grantmaker-Grantseeker.”
 This annual conference mirrored the CMF annual meeting, but brought together the nonprofit community and the foundations as equal partners in learning.

 When the Michigan Nonprofit Association was formed, CMF gave the Grantmaker-Grantseeker Conference to MNA as an income source and state leadership project.